seri-network/seri-network.github.io/_pages/faq.md

 {::options parse_block_html="true" /}
 <details><summary markdown="span"><em>I am hiring economists at an academic/educational institution or at a non-profit organization.
 What are the various pricing options for posting job ads?</em></summary>
-As an academic or educational institution, you can choose between three options:
+As an academic/educational institution or non-profit, you can choose between three options:
 1. Minimal ad: Free.
 1. Public ad with services: First ad free.
 Subsequent ad $340 ($306 if paid by credit card).
 1. Featured ad: The first ad is $300 ($270 if paid by credit card).
 Subsequent ad $600 ($540 if paid by credit card).